What is wildlife?

 Why do I have a wildlife problem?

 Wild animals are attracted to properties that offer food, water, and shelter.
-Wildlife often forage for food in places like gardens, fields, grasses, bird feeders, compost piles, trash cans, grill areas, and your pets' food bowls.
+Wildlife often forages for food in places like gardens, fields, grasses, bird feeders, compost piles, trash cans, grill areas, and your pet's food bowls.
 Once wild animals feel comfortable on your property, they may make their way inside your home to forage for food.
 When the weather outside becomes too hot or dry for them to live comfortably, they may also begin to seek a way to get in.

 Where will I find wildlife?

 Raccoons like to live near wooded areas, and areas near water sources, such as rivers, ponds, and rivers.
 Squirrels live in trees.
 Opossums in the wild prefer to live in wooded areas with access to nearby streams or swamps.
 Mexican free-tail bats live inside caves.
 Birds live in trees, shrubs, on ledges, and in rock piles.
 Snakes are found burrowing into the ground, living in tall grasses, in wooded areas, along the banks of rivers, ponds, and lakes, and in rock piles.

 When raccoons, squirrels, opossums, bats, birds, snakes, and other wild animals find their way into homes, they have the potential to take up residence in a variety of places.
 They usually choose dark, secluded, and quiet places like behind walls, inside attics, in basements, in chimneys, and crawl spaces.

 To find, eliminate, and accurately identify the wildlife that is living and nesting on your property or in your home, contact a professional pest control expert.
 At Bill Clark Pest Control, our highly trained 'Bugsperts' receive continuous education, and are up-to-date with the latest information and industry trends.